The Corporate Transparency Act: How it affects your small business

 What is beneficial ownership information?

-As the name implies, Beneficial Ownership Information is facts about owner(s) and individuals who control a company, according to FinCEN.
+As the name implies, Beneficial Ownership Information is facts about the owner(s) and individuals who control a company, according to FinCEN.

-Learn more about Beneficial Ownership Information Reports.
+Learn more about Beneficial Ownership Information Reports with examples of who is considered a beneficial owner.

 NEW in 2024 – Beneficial Ownership Info Reporting service